coracle-social/coracle/ROADMAP.md

 - [ ] Fix memory usage
   - [x] Add table of user events, derive profile from this using `watch`.
-  - [ ] Remove petnames from users, retrieve lazily.
-Then, increase people table size
-  - [ ] Make zapper info more compact
+  - [x] Make zapper info more compact
-  - [ ] Move settings storage to an encrypted event https://github.com/nostr-protocol/nips/blob/master/78.md
   - [ ] Migrate
   - [ ] Test
     - [ ] Test that relays/follows made as anon don't stomp user settings on login